hrtywhy/hrtywhy.github.io/_posts/2024-12-24-streamlining-digital-forensics.markdown

 /Windows/temp/tasksche.exe
 ![alt text](/images/image-15.png)

-Threat actor stored their tools on directory C:\Windows\Temp this commonly by threat actor because globally writeable
+Threat actor stored their tools on directory C:\Windows\Temp this commonly by threat actor because globally writeable.
 They used <b>sliver</b> as a command control
 ![alt text](/images/image-10.png)

 This image shows processes associated with the ransomware.
 Cyber Triage identifies abnormal file and process behavior, helping investigators trace the execution phase of WannaCry